-Table 1111 Communications tools
+Table 11111 Communications tools

-Tools Results / views / distribution Printed collateral Printed collateral (postcards, posters and on-site signage) were displayed at Council libraries, local Postcards Letters shopping strips.
+Tools Results / views / distribution Printed collateral Postcards Printed collateral (postcards, posters and on-site signage) were displayed at Council libraries, local shopping strips.
 Corflute signage was installed in 7 locations within KCR.
-Posters On-site signage Postcards were sent to 4,600 Balwyn North and Kew East households letter-boxes.
-Engage Boroondara consultation page A consultation page for the KCR concept design was established on Engage Boroondara.
+Letters shopping strips.
+Cornute signage was instance in 7 locations within Keik.
+Posters Postcards were sent to 4,600 Balwyn North and Kew East households letter-boxes.
+On-site signage Engage Boroondara consultation page A consultation page for the KCR concept design was established on Engage Boroondara.
 This page serves as a comprehensive resource, providing information about the proposed changes to KCR, a summary of community feedback from the 2022 consultation links to the NEL project page, as well as the consultation timeline and updates.
 The page also hosted the consultation survey and an Expression of Interest form for the community workshop.
-Social media posts and advertisements Council promoted the consultation through social media channels Facebook, LinkedIn, Twitter and Instagram.
+Social media posts and Council promoted the consultation through social media channels Facebook, LinkedIn, Tv advertisements Instagram.
 Promotional posts encouraged viewers to complete the survey online.
 Email promotion Emails were directly sent to stakeholders to promote and extend personal invitations to engage in various opportunities.
 A total of 34 emails were sent, including local interest groups, nearby schools and kindergartens, traders and Boroondara's cultural champions etc. Staff weekly newsletter Councillor Information Bulletin An article was included in Council's internal newsletter Connect.
-There were 98 clicks through to the KCR consultation page. eDM to respondents from previous consultation Emails were sent to community members who had registered their interest on Engage Boroondara.
-A total of 265 emails were sent.
+There were 98 clicks KCR consultation page. eDM to respondents from previous consultation Emails were sent to community members who had registered their interest on Engage total of 265 emails were sent.
 Translation of communications collateral and online Materials promoting the consultation were printed in Simplified Chinese to reach community members who prefer to read in their first language.
-The consultation page on Engage Boroondara was replicated on a stand-alone Simplified Chinese page The Simplified Chinese consultation page was reviewed and edited by native speakers.
+The consultation page on Engage Boroondara wa replicated on a stand-alone Simplified Chinese page The Simplified Chinese consultation page was reviewed and edited by native speakers.